 But let's be real here, most of us know showing gratitude is good, right?
 Not many people count their blessings and feel worse than before.

-We have this knowledge but we rarely do much with it, which is why starting a gratitude practice is key to implementing this wisdom into our daily lives.
+So, we have this knowledge but we rarely do much with it, which is why starting a gratitude practice is key to implementing this wisdom into our daily lives.
 And the great news is that a daily gratitude practice doesn't have to take a ton of time!

 I love this journal so much!
 It's one of my favorite things I own.
 You write a sentence a day for 5 years, so you can write your 5 blessings from the day and look back as each year goes by with extra gratitude!
 I personally do this every night to unwind before bed.

-- At family dinner everyone can share what they're grateful for that day.
+At family dinner, everyone can share what they're grateful for that day.

 If you pray, share your 5 daily blessings during your prayer time.

 So put out that good energy, and you'll get that love back multiplied.
 Plus, it'll affect those around you and maybe open their eyes to the beauty around them too!

 If you found this article helpful, let me know in the comments section what stood out to you!
 I'd love to hear which of the 3 daily practices you're going to try or let me know on social by tagging me on Instagram @monicanedeff.rdn